abhinavgudipati/AmongUs-Game/README.md

 - Just download the source code and run it as follows on IntelliJ Platform.
 - This code can be run on Eclipse as well.
 - You will need Java14 environment for running this code.

+## Bugs
+- In case the code is not running, you can copy paste the code on your Main.java file in your IntelliJ platform.
+Keep in mind the change the Public Class from Public Class amongus to Public Class Main if you wish to run it.
+- I faced a small issue while downloading it and running the code, I chose to copy paste and make the public class changes as previously mentioned.

+Have fun!!!